 Find an open water swimming club and a coach

 It is not advised to go straight into the lake or river without some guidance.
-Signing up for some coaching sessions will pay dividends to your technique and confidence.
+Alongside following our open water swimming beginner’s guide, we recommend you sign up for some coaching sessions will pay dividends to your technique and confidence.
 Remember, if you have got this far you are probably a capable swimmer already.
 You just need to be at ease and become familiar with the new environment.

 Having some support in these first few swims will help so much and be much safer than trying by yourself.
 You might meet some fellow beginners and gain even more confidence through your shared situation.
 A helping hand here will be a huge step towards taking control mentally.

 Consider your equipment

 The type of event you are undertaking will determine the right equipment you will need.
 Having the right gear will also help with overcoming anxiety in the water.
 Planning will bring things under control.
 You can find our guide to cold water swimming kit here.

 A wealth of specific wetsuits are available from beginner to advanced from many brands at various price points.
 If you are buying a triathlon-specific wetsuit, providing it fits correctly, they are almost certainly going to be suitable as the sport (and its products), are very well developed.
 Even a budget suit these days will have solid technology and flexibility in the right areas to get you started.

 As you investigate the various suits you will discover that they are carefully designed to help with movement and buoyancy.
 The panels of thinner neoprene allow a greater range of movement at the shoulder.
 Thicker neoprene will offer better buoyancy, keeping you in a better swim position you on top of the water.